zef/jquery-form-toggle/README.markdown

 2. Check boxes and radio buttons can also simply use explicit jQuery selectors to define what elements they are targeting.
 Use `data-toggle=".your-selector"` to do this.

+Form values are processed through a parameterize function through which 'Some Value' would become 'some-value'.
+You can provide your own function for this if you need.

 Options
 -------